 To welcome the children back this term we will be enjoying a book 'Bloom' by Anne Booth and Robyn Wilson-Owen.
 We will create 'blooms' of our own and start growing our own seeds.

 Following on with our nature theme, in English, we are reading a book called The Tin Forest by Helen Ward and Wayne Anderson.
 We are looking forward to seeing some exciting description and developing our prediction skills.

 For our whole class guided reading, we will be reading Stone Age Boy by Satoshi Kitamura.
 This links in with our history topic of the Stone Age.

 Learning at Home

-From now on, all learning will be set on Google Classroom via Realsmart.
+If you are isolating and need to access your learning online, this will be set on Google Classroom via Realsmart.
 Below are the login details you will need.
-This learning matches with what we would be doing in the classroom if we were in, so you will not miss out on any of the exciting topics we have.
+This learning matches with what we would be doing in the classroom, so you will not miss out on any of the exciting topics we have.

-The log in details for any of the websites you might need are in front of the exercise books you took home at the end of Term 1.
+The log in details for any of the websites you might need are in front of the exercise books you took home.
 Please contact the school office if you have any issues.